 Another factor to consider when comparing furnace prices is the type of blower motor.
 There are three common types:

-- Single-stage - a single-stage blower motor has two settings - ON and OFF.
-Therefore, the blower motor is either running or not running, with no in-between.
+- Single-stage – a single-stage blower motor has two settings – ON and OFF.
+Therefore, the blower motor is either running or not, with no in-between.

-- Multi-speed - a multi-speed blower motor typically has two or three speeds.
-That is, LOW, MEDIUM and HIGH.
+- Multi-speed – a multi-speed blower motor typically has two or three speeds: LOW, MEDIUM and HIGH.

 - Variable speed - variable speed blower motors can operate at many different speeds for more precise temperature control.